derekmerck/dstack-cirr/README.md

 $ . cirr.env && docker stack deploy --compose-file=admin-stack.yml admin
 ```

-This creates:
+Result:

-- A Portainer/Portainer-agent service for monitoring the stack on port 9000
+- Adds a Portainer/Portainer-agent service for monitoring the stack on port 9000
-- A Traefik reverse proxy service on ports 80, 433, and 8080
+- Adds a Traefik reverse proxy service on ports 80, 433, and 8080
-- A Splunk data aggregation service (with a HEC ingress token enabled) on ports 8000 and 8088-89
+- Adds a Splunk data aggregation service (with a HEC ingress token enabled) on ports 8000 and 8088-89
-- A network overlay for Portainer-agent communication
+- Adds a network overlay for Portainer-agent communication
-- A proxy network overlay for Traefik routing -- additional stacks should be connected to `admin_proxy_network` as an external network
+- Adds a proxy network overlay for Traefik routing
+  - Additional stacks should be connected to `admin_proxy_network` as an external network
-  _Note: The label on participating services for the Traefik network should be prefixed by the cluster name, i.e., `traefik.docker.network=admin_proxy_network`_
+  - Labels on participating services should be set for the Traefik network, i.e., `traefik.docker.network=admin_proxy_network`_

 #### Setup the CIRR